Mortgage Recast vs. Refinance: Which Is Best?

-If cash flow is not an issue—and you have no problem with your monthly payment—the choice might be easy: It’s typically better to recast or simply prepay your mortgage if you just want to minimize interest charges.
+If cash flow is not an issue — and you can comfortably handle your monthly payment — the choice might be easy: It may be best to recast or simply pay extra on your mortgage if your goal is to minimize interest charges.

 Recasting vs. Refinancing

 What’s the difference between recasting and refinancing your home loan?
 Let’s compare and contrast.